- Sep 21, 2023

 At Lola&Lykke, we work to address these parenting stereotypes, while providing dads with educational resources, to help them feel confident and empowered when giving childcare.
 We work to give BOTH PARENTS the support, equipment and information that they need.
 After all, we understand that it takes a whole team to raise a baby.

 If you would like more information about what you can expect when becoming a dad, we’ve created a comprehensive digital guidebook for dads, which covers everything from pregnancy to bottle feeding.
-You can read our Becoming Dad Survival Guide here.
+Check out our free Becoming Dad E-guide - a survival guide for new dads.
 (Available in English, Finnish, and German)

 by Lola&Lykke Team